What to Do When There’s Water Damage, Mold, & Mildew

 Mold Growth After Water Damage

 Mold is incredibly common and can be found in many properties throughout the United States.
-One of the reasons for mold being found in so many homes is that it easily grows in indoor spaces that are exposed to moisture, damp air, and insufficient sun exposure.
+In fact, roughly 47% of homes in the United States have some mold in them, according to the National Institute for Occupational Safety and Health (NIOSH).
+One reason for this is that mold grows quickly in indoor spaces exposed to moisture, damp air, and insufficient sun exposure.

-Some types of mold are great, like the kind that is used to make different types of cheeses.
-However, the mold that grows in your home can cause health troubles, allergies, and permanent damage.
+Of course, some molds are great, like the kinds used to make different cheeses.
+However, the mold that grows in homes can cause health troubles, allergies, and permanent damage.
 Water damage mold can grow quite quickly and be extremely dangerous if you don’t get rid of it.

 Let’s take a closer look at how water causes mold to grow, why it’s harmful, and how to properly test for it in your home.